 Use our Signs of Animal Abuse as a guideline.

 Record the name of the person with whom you registered a complaint as well as the day and time your call was placed.

-Step 3: Please keep in mind our humane officers work diligently to investigate all instances of reported abuse.
+Please keep in mind our humane officers work diligently to investigate all instances of reported abuse.
 Just because they have not placed a return call does not mean they have not investigated.
 Investigating takes time and procedures must be followed.
 Hundreds of reports of suspected abuse are placed in each county and the job of a humane officer is hindered by the obligation to return calls and emails.
-With this in mind, if you have not heard back from or seen evidence of the investigating officer, you may consider placing a follow-up call for the status of the complaint.
+If you have not heard back from or seen evidence of the investigating officer, consider placing a follow-up call for the status of the complaint.

-Step 4: If the situation is dire and the animal is near-death, please call 911.
+If the situation is dire and the animal is near death, please call 911.
 Local law enforcement can help.
 In some instances, HTFAS can support you in reporting an occurrence to the county’s humane officer as well as aid the humane agency in housing the animal(s) should they need to be removed.